Last Updated: March 9, 2022

 LB: Don’t take shortcuts.
 Lots of travel companies sell trips that they don’t even operate themselves (which still boggles my mind!).
 I ran across one company that offered trips to Argentina and the owner had never even set foot in Argentina!
 I really believe that customers can feel authenticity.
 So, make sure you’re doing the hard work, and actually investing time and resources in the destinations you’re going to promote.

 EC: What are some of your proudest moments as a business owner?

 LB: Honestly, anytime I stop to think about what we’ve built, I’m in awe.
 I’m in awe that this is my job – it’s so so fun!
 I feel very blessed.

 EC: When you’re not working on Wild Terrains, what are you doing?

-LB: When I’m not traveling, I’m usually at home in Washington, DC hanging out with my partner Will and our pup Ollie.
+LB: When I’m not traveling, I’m usually at my (new!) home in Brooklyn, New York hanging out with my partner Will and our pup Ollie.
 I love to cook, read, garden, and host dinner parties.
 I’m also pretty active, so we make sure to get outside for lots of hikes and adventures.

 EC: How do you balance or integrate all the facets of your life – all while making time for personal relationships and self-care?

 LB: It’s a constant effort!
 Outside of COVID times, this job has me on the road about half the year, which means I miss birthdays and impromptu gatherings all the time.